syngyang/syngyang/README.md

 ###

 <p align="left">I'm Syng Yang, born and raised in Seoul Korea.
-Since 2015, I have concentrated in learning the codes Now, I like to handle JavaScript most and the frameworks related.</p>
+Since 2015, I have concentrated in learning the codes.
+Now, I like to handle JavaScript most and its frameworks related.</p>

 ###